 The covers, no matter what size you buy, are made from 35GSm polypropylene, which is a strong and durable material.
 However, these have been made quite thin to let moisture and air through, so you will still have to be a little careful with them to make sure you don’t tear them.

 I do like the design of these fleece covers though, I have to say.
 It just makes things quicker and easier to remove and replace them when you get a sunny spell and want to treat your plants to a bit of sunlight.
 These fleece bags have a slightly green tint to them.
 And this makes them less likely to stand out in your garden, which I personally thought was a good thing, and this is another tick in the ‘’pros’ column for the Haxnicks product.

 In the end, these bags are well priced, of decent quality, and very quick and easy to use.
 Not too bad at all, and especially good for people ‘wrapping’ plants for the first time.

-With the same drawstring sealed bag design as the Haxnicks product, the Tvird plant fleece frost protection covers offer you the same ease of use as their competitor too.
-Available in either small (100cm x 80cm) or large (180cm x 120cm), the Tvird fleece frost protection are a little bit more expensive at 8.49 for the small and 9,99 for the large version.
+With the same drawstring sealed bag design as the Haxnicks Fleece Jacket, the RenhuangFuxi plant fleece frost protection covers offer you the same ease of use as their competitor too.
+Available in either small (100cm x 80cm) or large (180cm x 120cm), the RenhuangFuxi fleece frost protection are a little bit more expensive for the small and for the large version as well.